sigcsets/sigcse2022/_participants/AttendeeInfoFAQ.md

 ### Answer: Please see our COVID Concierge web page at [new page here].

+---

 ## Question:  I would like to switch my registration from in-person[virtua] to virtual[in-person].
 What should I do?

 ### Answer: This can be done through Cvent!
-If you have any problems, please contact
+If you have any problems, please contact <registration@sigcse2022.org] or [symposium@sigcse2022.org].

+---

 ## Question: Where can I find the most current scheduled program?